-The exterior of this much-adored, pirate-themed oyster and cocktail bar features an iron anchor and an almost child-like skull and crossbones trash bin, but inside, there’s little doubt you’re in one of the best dives in town.
+The exterior of this much-adored, pirate-themed oyster and cocktail bar, called The Cove, features an iron anchor and an almost child-like skull and crossbones trash bin, but inside, there’s little doubt you’re in one of the best dives in town.
 The “ship bar” (formerly of Anderton’s, the extinct Midtown bar) compels you to bring out your inner “arrgh,” and an extensive cocktail list includes more bourbon and rum (of course, because that’s what pirates drink!) options than any other bar in town.
 Leather-like booths, dark wood and slightly cheesy pirate murals make this dive a little more lush than others.
 The 21-and-up bar is non-smoking, although there’s a nice patio if you need to light up.

 1702 Madison Ave., Memphis, TN 38104 • (901) 726-1101

 Hours: Monday through Friday & Sunday, 3 p.m. to 3 a.m.; Saturday, 5 p.m. to 3 a.m.

 Liquor?
 No. Beer.
 That’s your beverage option, and if you need a greasy burger or patty melt, The Lamplighter is your place.
 Run forever by the no-nonsense Miss Shirley (Williams), a bartender known for shutting down promptly at 3 a.m., The Lamplighter is still as basic as they come, meaning there’s no WiFi, no wine, no fighting and no credit cards accepted.
 You will, however, find probably the greatest selection of music in town on The Lamplighter’s jukebox.

 531 S. Main St., Memphis, TN 38103 • (901) 523-9754